-Do some teachers fear that believers might be lacking in humility?
+Are some teachers afraid believers might not be humble enough?
 Of course we are not humble enough.
 We aren't anything enough.

 In one service I attended, the responsive reading included two pages of confession, such as:

 People: We acknowledge that we are poor sinners, conceived and born in guilt and in corruption, prone to do evil, unable of ourselves to do any good, who, by reason of our depravity, transgress without end your holy commandments.